shelleyolivia/learn-tutorials/mirror/06-mint-nft.md

 # Challenge 🏋️

-Open `web3/contracts/MirrorClone.sol`, `index.test.ts`, `deploy.ts`, and `CreatePostForm.tsx` in your editor and follow the steps included as comments to finish writing the smart contract, its tests, the deploy script and the NFT minting functionality, respectively.
+Open `web3/contracts/MirrorClone.sol`, `index.test.ts`, `deploy.ts`, and `CreatePostForm.tsx` in your editor and follow the steps included as comments to finish writing the smart contract, its tests, the deploy script and the NFT minting functionality.
 We include a description along with a link to the documentation you need to review in order to implement each line.
 The relevant code blocks are also included in the listings below.

 ##### _Listing 6.5: Instructions for smart contract_
 ```javascript